Last updated

 folk offers a generous 14-day free trial and team-friendly pricing that scales with growing organizations.

 folk is specifically designed for growing teams that need powerful CRM capabilities without enterprise complexity.
-It excels at team collaboration, workflow automation, and seamless scaling for organizations in the 20-50 person range.
+It excels at team collaboration, workflow automation, and seamless scaling for organizations.

 folk CRM Pipeline